 Girish Ganesan, a partner for a Santa Fe, N.M., investment management firm, is skipping the mileage run this year.
 The numbers just didn’t add up, even though his preferred carrier offered to double his miles and grant him gold status if he takes a flight to nowhere.

-“I checked some of the times I might want to use an award ticket, and there was one preferred date for which there was a wait list — the rest were not available,” he says.
+“I checked some of the times I might want to use an award ticket, and I found that there was a waitlist for one preferred date, but the rest were not available,” he says.
 “The value of the miles is practically zero for me.
 I would rather go at the best time for me and not worry about this offer.”

 In the future, something tells me the only passengers you’ll find in first class are the high rollers who pay top dollar for their walk-up fares, and the loyalty-program fans who spend a ridiculous amount of time learning all the ins and outs of a program to stay a step ahead of the masses.